fullstorydev/emulators/storage/releasing/README.md

 The release process consists of a handful of tasks:
 1. Drop a release tag in git.
+2. Build binaries for various platforms.
+This is done using the local go tool and uses GOOS and GOARCH environment variables to cross-compile for supported platforms.
-2. Creates a release in GitHub and creates provisional release notes (in the form of a change log).
+3. Creates a release in GitHub, uploads the binaries, and creates provisional release notes (in the form of a change log).
-3. Build a docker image for the new release.
+4. Build a docker image for the new release.
-4. Push the docker image to Docker Hub, with both a version tag and the "latest" tag.
+5. Push the docker image to Docker Hub, with both a version tag and the "latest" tag.

 Most of this is automated via a script in this same directory.
 The main thing you will need is a GitHub personal access token, which will be used for creating the release in GitHub (so you need write access to the fullstorydev/emulators repo).